andreassenmarvin/Super-mario/README.md

 ```
 * Open your project on your favorite editor
 * Open project on Live Server
+* Use directions to move player
+* Use space to jump
 ## Known Bugs
 No known bugs
 ## Technologies Used